Overview

 In addition to therapy, several reputable resources exist for individuals seeking more information or support for insomnia.
 Government health agencies, such as the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC), offer evidence-based information on insomnia and other sleep disorders.

 The American Academy of Sleep Medicine (AASM) and the Sleep Research Society are professional organizations providing resources for healthcare professionals and the public.
 Support groups, either in-person or online, can also be beneficial.
-They offer a space for individuals with insomnia to share their experiences, learn from others, and receive emotional support.
+They offer a space for individuals with sleep conditions to share their experiences, learn from others, and receive emotional support.
 The National Sleep Foundation is a non-profit organization providing educational resources, supporting research, and advocating for policies improving sleep health.

 The availability of specific resources may vary based on location, so ensure that any resource or support group you consider is reputable and evidence-based.